Which city is cheaper, Prague or Athens?

 The autumn attracts plenty of travelers to both Athens and Prague.
 The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Athens this time of year.
 Furthermore, many travelers come to Prague for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Athens is much warmer than Prague in the autumn.
-The temperature in Athens is usually 19°C (67°F) in October, and Prague stays around 11°C (52°F).
+The daily temperature in Athens averages around 19°C (67°F) in October, and Prague fluctuates around 11°C (52°F).

 In Athens, it's very sunny this time of the year.
 Athens usually receives more sunshine than Prague during autumn.
 Athens gets 206 hours of sunny skies, while Prague receives 124 hours of full sun in the autumn.